 In accepting a Preceptorship assignment, each student commits to return the semester immediately following the Preceptorship year.
 Therefore, requests for a leave of absence between the end of fourth year and the start of the assigned Preceptorship or between the Preceptorship and the final year of coursework will be granted only under the most extraordinary of circumstances.
 Such requests need to detail a condition or situation beyond a student's control or ability to foresee that makes it impossible to satisfactorily complete the program in the prescribed time frame.
 Additional work experience, of any nature, is not acceptable grounds for requesting a leave of absence.
 If a student anticipates any reason that they may not be able to complete the two-year sequence as stipulated, the student must notify the director of external programs and the director of undergraduate studies in writing prior to the assignment of the Preceptorship.
 B.Arch. students requesting a leave from the program must additionally request a leave from the university.
-B.Arch. students are governed under the same rules as regular undergraduates regarding requesting leaves as described in the General Announcements in the academic year the student starts the B. Arch. program.
-Note that permission for a leave from the architecture program and from the university in general are distinct determinations.
-Therefore students applying for a leave from the B. Arch. program must additionally apply to the dean of undergraduate studies for a leave from the university.
+Permission for a leave from the architecture program and from the university in general are distinct determinations.
+Therefore students applying for a leave from the B. Arch. program must additionally apply to the director of undergraduate studies for a leave from the university.